Make sure to smile and make others smile more on World Smile Day celebrated on the first Friday of October every year.

 The day, which was first celebrated in 1999, is to remind people to try to smile more often, for feeling good and perhaps making other people smile through acts of kindness.
 So forget all about your worries and differences, and dedicate this whole day to smiling and being happy!

-We are all familiar with the smiley face symbol, it has become an essential part in how we communicate with others.
+We are all familiar with the smiley face symbol.
+It has become an essential part of how we communicate with others.

 What to do on World Smile Day